epuerta9/kitchenai/docs/getting-started/fundamentals/README.md

 ## The API

-You can directly interact with the generated endpoints by going to `http://localhost:8000/api/docs`
+You can directly interact with the generated endpoints by going to `http://localhost:8001/api/docs`

 ## 🚀 Wrapping Up

-With **Storage**, **Query**, and **Embed** functions, KitchenAI provides a powerful and flexible framework for building AI-powered applications.
+With **Storage**, **Query**, **Agent**, and **Embedding** functions, KitchenAI provides a powerful and flexible framework for building AI-powered applications.
 Get started today and let KitchenAI handle the heavy lifting, so you can focus on your AI workflows! 💡